SAP-samples/btp-developer-guide-cap/README.md

-# BTP Developer's Guide
+# SAP BTP Developer's Guide

 ## Overview

-The goal of the SAP BTP Developer’s Guide is to help developers implementing business applications on SAP BTP including the integration with the SAP cloud suite.
-It consists of the description of the software development and delivery processes, an architecture blueprint with a curated list of services implementing the standard nucleus of SAP’s business applications on SAP BTP, and instructions to deliver SAP Cloud Qualities and Intelligent Enterprise Suite Qualities.
-The tutorials built using Incident Management application follows the best practices and guidance described in SAP BTP developers guide.
+The goal of the SAP BTP Developer’s Guide is to help you implement business applications on SAP BTP.
+The SAP BTP Developer's Guide explains the building blocks for developing, delivering, and integrating business applications.
+Development projects for business applications have similar characteristics.
+Standardized development guidance is driving developer efficiency.
+The Incident Management sample application is a showcase of the SAP Cloud Application Programming Model (CAP) and adheres to the development recommendations set out in the SAP BTP Developer’s Guide.
+Best practices are documented in step-by-step tutorials based on the Incident Management application for learning how to develop, deploy, and operate a full-stack application using CAP and SAP Fiori.
+The tutorials also show how to use a set of important SAP BTP services in a CAP application.

 ## Business Scenario